(Last updated on: 29/04/2022)

-Many of us are chasing the influencer dream, only to end up disappointed and pennyless at the end.
+Many of us are chasing the influencer dream, only to end up disappointed and penniless at the end.
 But what does it take to succeed?
-What is an Influencer?
+What is a Travel Influencer?

 The Travel Influencer: A definition

-Well it seems there is no formal definition of a Travel Influencer, at least not in an academic sense.
-This is one of the reasons that I chose to take on this research project- to develop one!
+Well, it seems there is no formal definition of a Travel Influence.
+At least, not in an academic sense!

 If you Google ‘what is a travel influencer’ you will be presented with a number of websites telling you anything but.
 The most helpful is this thread on Quora, which has a number of explanations presented by random contributors, none of which appear to be of any academic or industry stature.